danielstebbings/STRATHcube-Downlink-2425/Admin/Interim-Report/Document/Interim-Report.typ

    image("Figures/DVB-S2.png"),
     caption: "DVB-S2 System Diagram"
     ) <DVBS2>
+*/

-#acr("DVB-S2") uses four modulation schemes, QPSK, 8PSK, 16PSK and 32PSK, coding rates from 1/4 to 9/10 and two #acr("FECFRAME") lengths, 64800 and 16200 bits, long and short respectively.
+#acr("DVB-S2") uses four modulation schemes from QPSK to 32PSK, coding rates from 1/4 to 9/10 and two #acr("FECFRAME") lengths, 64800 and 16200 bits, referred to as long and short respectively.
 All of these parameters can be changed from one #acr("BBFRAME") to the next, allowing for quick adaptation to channel conditions.
-However, this also introduces an issue with the alignment of packets to frames as a different #acr("DFL") will be required to minimise padding.
-This is tackled using #acr("GSE")@noauthor_ts_nodate, a link layer protocol that handles the fragmentation of packets based on the current optimal #acr("FECFRAME") size and #acr("DFL").
+However, this also introduces an issue with the alignment of packets to frames to minimise padding.
+This can be tackled using #acr("GSE"), a link layer protocol that handles the fragmentation of packets based on the current optimal #acr("DFL")@noauthor_ts_nodate.
 However, this includes several features designed for #acr("IP") that may not be necessary for the system.

-=== Configuration
+=== Implementation
-As one of the key challenges of this project is managing resource usage, the system configuration will be chosen to minimise the requirements of the PL system.
-This means that packet scheduling, #acr("ACM"), #acr("GSE") and header configuration will be managed by software on the #acr("PS"), alllowing quick reconfiguration of the system in order to optimise for expected channel conditions.

-#acr("GSE") implementation will be investigated, but a simpler system may be used to reduce complexity.
-This will be decided based on the availability of open-source implementations and time availability.
+One of the key challenges of this project is managing #acr("PL") resource usage.
+The flight hardware must handle uplink and downlink communications, #acr("PBR") processing and existing code included by the manufacturer.
+A target of no more than 50% usage on any one resource was implemented to ensure feasibility.

+The other key challenge is reliability, verification and adherence to the modulation standard.
+To ensure this, a MATLAB example DVB-S2 implementation using HDL Coder will be modified to minimise resource requirements and integrate with the rest of the system.
+Packet handling will be managed on the #acr("PS"), including #acr("ACM"), scheduling, any #acr("GSE") implementation and header configuration.

 === ACM Analysis

 Due to the complexity of implementing #acr("ACM") in the system, an investigation into the benefits over a fixed configuration that maximised availability was conducted.
 The satellite was simulated for the full mission duration at its initial altitude of 400km using the MATLAB Satellite Communications Toolbox.
 The elevation of the satellite during each pass over the ground station was binned into 5#symbol("°") increments.
-An existing link budget was used to calculate the #acr("CNR") for each elevation bin and cross-referenced to the optimimum modulation and coding rate using the #acr("DVB-S2") standard.
+An existing link budget was used to calculate the #acr("CNR") for each elevation bin and cross-referenced to the optimimum modulation and coding rate using the #acr("DVB-S2") standard with a 10dB margin and #acr("BER") of 10#super("-7").
 The maximum possible throughput was calculated for each elevation bin and multiplied by the time spent at each elevation to find the total throughput for each strategy.
-The results are shown in @Elevation2Capacity and show a significant increase in throughput, proving that the complexity of implementing #acr("ACM") is worth the benefits even despite the simplicity of the simulation.
+The results are shown in @Elevation2Capacity and show a significant increase in throughput, proving that the complexity of implementing #acr("ACM") is worth the benefits.

 #figure(
     image("Figures/Elevation2Capacity.png"),
-    caption: "Left: Elevation vs Modulation and Coding Rate (Blue), Modulation and Coding rate to throughput (red).
+    caption: "Left - Elevation vs Modulation and Coding Rate (Blue), Modulation and Coding rate to throughput (red).
-     Top Right: Time spent in each elevation bin.
-Bottom Right: Throughput vs strategy."
+     Top Right - Time spent in each elevation bin.
+Bottom Right - Throughput vs strategy."
     ) <Elevation2Capacity>